The Vision

 SUMMER 2022

-Programming will include a professional production of The 39 Steps, that will run for four weeks (20 performances).
-The space will be available for faith services and ceremonies, musical acts, dance recitals, and anyone who wants to tread the boards of the stage.
+Programming included a professional production of The 39 Steps, that ran for four weeks (20 performances).
+28 Canadian guest artists, including Neil Osborne, Gordie Johnson, and Canadian legend Mary Walsh performed throughout the summer season.
+The space is available for faith services and ceremonies, musical acts, dance recitals, and anyone who wants to tread the boards of the stage.

 SUMMER 2023

-Beginning in year three, two summer productions, The Comedy of Errors and Million Dollar Quartet will be performed in repertory.
-The amphitheatre will be brimming with excitement with performers of all kinds and endless spectators enjoying the space.
+Beginning in year three, we performed two summer productions, The Comedy of Errors and Million Dollar Quartet in repertory.
+The season featured 14 Canadian guest artist performances, showcasing talents such as Bruce McCulloch, Sean McCann, and Measha Brueggergosman-Lee.
+The amphitheatre was brimming with excitement with performers of all kinds and endless spectators enjoying the space.

 Years Three to Five